Biography

 From 2007 until 2019 Geoffrey was Michael Gross Professor of Politics & Contemporary History at the University of Buckingham, where he is now a Professor Emeritus.

-In 2014 Geoffrey was appointed Principal of Nelson College London.
+From 2014 to 2024 Geoffrey was Principal of Nelson College London.

 Geoffrey holds a number of visiting and emeritus professorial titles.
 In 2007-08 he was a Visiting Research Fellow at the University of London’s Institute of Historical Research, where he was subsequently a Senior Research Fellow; and he has also held visiting professorial posts at York St John University and at Ariel University, Israel.
 He is currently a Visiting Fellow of the Oxford Centre for Higher Education Policy Studies.